-The Governing Body will ensure compliance with the completion of the Section 175/157 audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
-Our school also completes a trust wide safeguarding audit however this audit compliments and does not replace the statutory return to the local safeguarding partnership.
+The Governing Body will ensure compliance with the completion of the Section 175/157 Safeguarding audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
+Our school also completes a safeguarding audit however this audit compliments and does not replace the statutory return to the local safeguarding partnership.

-They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018 https://www.tittensor.staffs.sch.uk/images/image_gallery/large//1660642608.pdf
+They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018

 The Governing Body ensure that those involved with the recruitment and employment of staff to work with children have received safer recruitment training and are compliant with safer recruitment procedures.
 This includes the requirement for appropriate checks to be carried out in line with national guidance.
+When candidates have been shortlisted, they will be made aware that online searches will be carried out.

-See Part 3 Safer Recruitment Keeping Children Safe in Education 2022
+Part 3 Safer Recruitment Keeping Children Safe in Education 2023

 Our Governing Body/Headteacher have ensured that there is a current whistleblowing policy and staff are aware of this policy and understand its content.
-We have a culture where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistleblowing procedures
+We have a culture where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistleblowing procedures.